How Can I Change My First or Last Name in California?

 While we are all given a name at birth, that name does not always stay with us for life.
 Whether you’re getting married, ending a marriage, or trying to protect your family from harm, there are always legitimate reasons to change your name.
 How can you legally change your name if you live in Los Angeles?
 The answer will depend on why you want to make the change.
+Los Angeles divorce lawyer Hossein Berenji explains how to go about this process.
+Call today if you need more information.

 Changing Your Last Name For Marriage